oberhamsi/ositestats/README.md

 # SiteStats
 A simple site tracker.

-The generated report is simple: you get a dashboard with sparklines for all sites and montly views. monthly views displays tables & diagrams for:
+The generated report is simple: you get a dashboard with sparklines for all sites and montly views.
+Monthly views displays tables & diagrams for:

  * Page Impressions and Unique Clients per day
  * Top 10 Pages, Referrers and User Agent / Browsers per month